 WHO’s Deputy Director General, Emergency Preparedness and Response, Dr Peter Salama, noted the following steps that can advance UHC in fragile settings: strong stewardship and leadership from the government, a comprehensive national health plan, an essential package of services, systems in place for the flow of commodities and finances, independent monitoring, and flexible donor support to enable multi-year planning.

 Raising the importance of communities as first responders, Dr Emanuele Capobianco at IFRC called for a focus on the hardest to reach first.
 Dr Michele Gragnolati from the World Bank Group reconfirmed the WBG’s increasing commitments to fragile and conflict-affected countries under IDA18 with USD 33 billion of funds, and its consistent support to generate impact in Afghanistan and the Great Lake Region among others.
 The WBG has been supporting for health systems strengthening in pre-, during and post-crises in close collaboration with other partners, including the DARES collaboration and UHC2030.

 Dr Tim Martineau, representing the ReBUILD consortium, shared findings from health systems research in post-conflict settings, including the need for systems thinking and coordination whilst responding to emergencies, and the need for evidence to drive action.
 Both speakers noted the need for multi-stakeholder collaboration on this agenda, giving credit to the UHC2030 Technical Working Group.

-UHC2030 is ready to work with the Governments of Switzerland and Afghanistan to shape the call to action and mobilise multi-stakeholder support, so that emergency settings and the humanitarian development nexus are not left behind in global efforts to advance UHC.
+UHC2030 is ready to work with the Governments of Switzerland and Afghanistan to shape the call to action and mobilise multi-stakeholder support, so that emergency settings are not left behind in global efforts to advance UHC.